Akela Cooper

 Akela Cooper is an American screenwriter and television producer.
-She is notable as the screenwriter of horror films, such as Hell Fest (2018), Malignant (2021), M3GAN (2022), The Nun 2 (2023), and M3GAN 2.0 (2025).
-Cooper was named to Variety's 10 Screenwriters to Watch for 2021 list.
+She is best known for co-creating the M3GAN franchise with James Wan.
+She also wrote the horror films Hell Fest (2018), Malignant (2021) and The Nun II (2023).
+Cooper was named in Variety's 10 Screenwriters to Watch for 2021 list.

 Early life and education

 Cooper was raised in Hayti, Missouri.
+She enjoyed watching horror films with her family from childhood, including A Nightmare on Elm Street.
+She described seeing Pumpkinhead when she was eight as a "core memory" that influenced her writing.

 She graduated from Truman State University with a degree in creative writing in 2003 and received her MFA from the USC School of Cinema-Television, where she was the first recipient of the NAACP/CBS Writer's Fellowship.

 Career

 Cooper was a staff writer for Grimm for two seasons and went on to be a writer and co-producer for The 100, American Horror Story, Luke Cage, Jupiter's Legacy, Witches of East End, and Chambers.
 She wrote the horror film Malignant, released in September 2021.
+She gained wider prominence as the screenwriter of the 2022 horror film M3GAN, which grossed $180 million worldwide and received mainly positive critical reception.
+She next wrote the screenplay for the horror film The Nun II, released in 2023.

-She is the screenwriter of the upcoming sequel to the horror film The Nun, as well as the 2022 horror film M3GAN and its sequel.
-Cooper was announced as the showrunner for the upcoming HBO Max television adaptation of the novel Monster by A. Lee Martinez.
+In 2021 she was announced as the showrunner for the upcoming HBO Max television adaptation of the novel Monster by A. Lee Martinez.
+She will write the screenplay for the adaptation of a short story It's Over by Jack Follman produced by Vertigo Entertainment and Ground Control for Sony Pictures.

+In October 2024, it was announced that she will write and co-produce a screenplay of the comic The Lot by Marguerite Bennett for the publisher Bad Idea.
+The strip tells the story of a Black woman chosen to head a movie studio without knowing that an occult ritual depicted in a filmmaker's latest project has awakened a dormant evil.
+Cooper will also adapt a story about Medusa called Don't Look by Colin Bannon for Janelle Monae's Wondaland production company.
+Cooper co-wrote the sequel to M3GAN, M3GAN 2.0 (2025).